yodrew/darkroomretreat/manuscript/blurb.md

 ## relief, rest, recovery {#relief-rest-recovery}

-Hygienic darkroom retreating means resting in an absolutely dark room for days, alone, with food.
-Why do this?
+Hygienic darkroom retreating is resting in an absolutely dark room for days, alone, with food.
+Why do it?

 - instant relief from distress and overstimulation
 - profound rest from exhaustion